Basins

 For basins that point to files on S3, you have to specify the environment

-variables DCLAB_S3_ACCESS_KEY_ID
+variables DCLAB_S3_ACCESS_KEY_ID and DCLAB_S3_SECRET_ACCESS_KEY, and

-as described in the
+optionally the DCLAB_S3_ENDPOINT_URL as described in the

 S3 access section.